top of page

 ABOUT US

-Engineering Project Kits (EPK) designs and manufactures, in Australia, engineering and technology focused STEM projects for high school aged learners.
-EPK projects champion the engineering discipline to be a more collaborative, social, creative, fun and inclusive learning environment for both boys and girls.
-Our aim is to serve the public, private, home and special needs school student communities.
-To make learning engineering more engaging, students build something very cool, a table-top version of a physical retro game - the pinball machine.
+Engineering Project Kits (EPK) designs and manufactures in Australia, Design and Technologies (D&T) curriculum mapped STEM projects for high school (year 9-12) students.
+The project kits can also benefit technical colleges, university engineering undergraduate students and the DIY maker community.
+EPK projects champion the engineering discipline to be a more collaborative, social, creative, fun and inclusive learning environment for young men and women.
+Our aim is to serve the public, private, home and special needs school student and maker communities.
+To make learning engineering more engaging, students build something very cool, a life-size table-top version of a physical retro game - the pinball machine.

 EPK's project kits enables learn-by-doing with hands-on practical skills in soldering electronics components onto PCBs, wiring, microcontroller (Arduino) coding, 3D modelling and 3D printing, graphic and sonic artwork, assembling wood, plastic and mechanical assemblies.
-All kits come with free online access to detailed construction video tutorials.
+All kits come with free and easy to implement teachers' courseware that has been Australian curriculum mapped to D&T year 9/10.
+The courseware covers: Teaching - online access to detailed construction video tutorials and Lesson Plans, Learning - Workbooks and Portfolio documents (across five activity Units) for students to complete, and Assessment - Marking Keys for the five Unit's Workbooks and Portfolios.

 FIND US